PDBeurope/ccdutils/README.md

 ## TODO list
   * Port rest of the important functionality implemented by Oliver
+  * Add more unit/regression tests to get at least 100% code coverage.
   * Add protein-ligand environment generation
   * Further improvement of the documentation
   * Scafolding (Abhik)